12 Niche Blog Examples You Should Consider

 Google Trends: A Useful Tool

-To show you what I mean, I added the five niche blog examples I mentioned above into Google Trends.
-Below is a snapshot of what I found.
+To show you what I mean, I added five niche blog examples I mentioned above to Google Trends.

 See the consistent demand over time?
 Now let’s compare that to fidget spinners and the keto diet.

 We want steady demand over time.
 Bottom line: when it comes to choosing a blog niche, you want a long-standing, profitable niche to build your business on.

 Hopefully, these twelve niche blog examples have shown you just how possible that is for you!